hwdeboer1977/midnight-polisZK/docs/walkthroughs.md

 3. **Collect two public keys per employee** — coin public key and encryption public key.
 Both, every time: with only the first, a payment succeeds, the contract marks the slot paid, and the wallet can never find the coin.
-4. **Collect a claim-key hash per employee.** They create it on their own Employee page and press *Send to my employer*, which publishes the hash to the service; the Employees table then shows ✓ Collected.
-It can still be pasted by hand.
-This must happen **before** anyone is dismissed.
+There is no fourth step.
+Collecting a claim-key hash per employee used to be one, and it had to happen **before** anyone was dismissed — the attestation is write-once, so an employee who never sent theirs could not be helped afterwards.
+The claim key is gone and so is the deadline.

 ### Every month